dumdirt/portfolio/README.md

 # Portfolio

+Hello!

-This is a portfolio I created to document any projects I might create.
+This is a portfolio I created to:
+1\.
+Introduce myself to others
+2\.
+Document my projects and work experiences
+3\.
+Showcase the skills I've learned